-Discover hotels for Indian ocean winter sun in Mauritius, Mauritius
+Discover luxury hotels for Indian Ocean winter-sun escapes in Mauritius

 For such a small country – at just 2,030sq km it would fit snugly within the M25 – Mauritius has a rich and varied history.
 Everyone from Dutch seafarers to Chinese merchants, not to mention Arab spice traders and British colonialists, seem to have made their home on the main island and its satellites, and, as a result, the country is a fascinating cultural hotchpotch.
 You’re just as likely to eat French haute cuisine as you are Indian curries, and Diwali and Eid are celebrated with the same gusto as Christmas.
 Did we mention that it’s beautiful, too?
 The island drips with the sort of greenery you’d expect of somewhere lying just north of the Tropic of Capricorn, and its white-sand beaches and azure waters, which swell over the coral reefs that completely encircle the island, have long attracted the newly wedded and heavy-walleted.